tommyshado/Restaurant-Input-and-Output/readme.md

-# Restaurant Menu
+# Restaurant Inputs and Outputs

+## Overview

 This project involves exploring various inputs and outputs using different restaurant menus stored in a YAML file.
-It demonstrates how to read data from a YAML file and convert it into a computer-readable format.
+It demonstrates reading data from a YAML file and converting it into a computer-readable format.

+## Getting Started

+1. Clone the repository using `git clone <project_URL>`.
+2. Navigate into the repository using `cd Restaurant-Inputs-and-Outputs`.
+3. Inside the directory install all the necessary dependencies using `npm install`.

+## Restaurant Menu Markdown Version

 ## 1. KFC